-Some students are at increased risk of abuse.
-Some students face additional barriers with respect to recognising or disclosing abuse.
-The school is committed to recognising diversity and ensures antidiscriminatory practices.
+Some students are at increased risk of abuse and face additional barriers with respect to recognising or disclosing abuse.
+Gilbert Colvin Primary School is committed to recognising diversity and ensures anti-discriminatory practices.

 Intersectionality is the acknowledgement that everyone has their own unique experiences of discrimination and oppression, and we must consider everything and anything that can marginalise people - gender, race, class, sexual orientation, physical ability, etc. We ensure that all students have the same protection.